AhmadNader319/ETLs/README.md

+ETLs & ELTs Repository
+This repository contains data engineering projects focusing on ETL (Extract, Transform, Load) and ELT (Extract, Load, Transform) processes.
+These projects demonstrate data pipeline implementations for different data sources and destinations.

-ETL Projects Repository
+Projects

-This repository is a collection of ETL (Extract, Transform, Load) projects built during my data engineering journey.
-Each project is designed to extract data from various sources, transform it into meaningful formats, and load it into storage systems such as PostgreSQL.
+CSV to PostgreSQL ETL: This project extracts data from local CSV files, transforms it, and loads it into a local PostgreSQL database.
+It showcases a traditional ETL approach.

+S3 to S3 ELT: This project extracts multiple raw CSV files from an S3 bucket, loads them to another S3 location, and then transforms the data.
+This project demonstrates an ELT approach, leveraging S3 for the loading phase.

-* Project Structure
+Repository Structure

-etl-project
+ETLs&ELTs/
+├── CSV_to_Postgresql_ETL/
+│   ├── config.py
-├── extract.py
+│   ├── extract.py
+│   ├── load.py
+│   ├── main.py
-├── transform.py
+│   ├── transform.py
+│   ├── utils.py
-├── load.py
+├── S3_to_S3_P1/
-├── config.py
+│   ├── config.py
+│   ├── extract.py
+│   ├── load.py
-├── main.py
+│   ├── main.py
+│   ├── transform.py
+│   ├── utils.py
 ├── README.md
+├── requirements.txt
-└── requirements.txt
+└── shared_utils/

-How It Works

-1. Extract:
-    * Reads the source_file.csv/various sources from the filesystem/APIs.

-2. Transform:
-    * Handles missing values and invalid entries
-    * Unify datatypes and column renaming (including snake_case naming convention)
-    * Drops duplicate rows
-    * Renames columns to follow snake_case naming

-3. Load:
-    * Inserts the transformed data into a PostgreSQL table using efficient bulk loading (execute_values)/ (StringIO to be tried)

-* Requirements:
+Technologies Used:

-    Python 3.2.2+
+Python

+Pandas

 PostgreSQL

-* Required Python packages (install with pip):
+Amazon S3

+Boto3

+Installation
+Clone the repository:

+git clone <repository_url>
+cd ETLs&ELTs

+Install the required Python packages:

 pip install -r requirements.txt

-* Contents of requirements.txt:

-    pandas
-    numpy
-    psycopg2-binary

--- How to Run

-    Update DB CredentialsEdit config.py with your PostgreSQL database name and user.

-    Run the ETL Pipeline
-        python main.py
+Usage
+Each project has its own set of instructions.
+Please refer to the project-specific directories for details.

+CSV to PostgreSQL ETL: See the CSV_to_Postgresql_ETL directory.
+You will need a running PostgreSQL instance and to configure the database connection in config.py.

+S3 to S3 ELT: See the S3_to_S3_P1 directory.
+You will need an AWS account with S3 access and to configure your S3 buckets and credentials in config.py.

 Author

+Ahmed Nader
-Ahmed NaderAspiring Data Engineer | Python & SQL EnthusiastFeel free to connect or contribute to the repository!
+Aspiring Data Engineer | Python & SQL & AWS EnthusiastFeel free to connect or contribute to the repository!